Please note the Workplace Injury Rehabilitation and Compensation Amendment (Provisional Payments) Act 2021 comes into effect on 1 July 2021.

 After your claim is submitted

-Once your claim has been submitted your WorkSafe agent will assess your claim.
-If the claim is accepted they will also work out what payments you'll receive for medical treatment and/or time you need to take off work.
+Once your claim has been submitted, your WorkSafe agent will assess your claim and work out what payments you'll receive for medical treatment and/or time you need to take off work.

 Assessment of your claim